(keep reading to learn what happened)

 For our Champagne’s recap, though, we’re going to focus on the first visit in Season 5.

-It was purchased in 2015 by owner Greg Simms, which means he’s only been the owner for around a year at the time of the Champagne’s Bar Rescue visit.
+Greg Simms purchased Champagne’s Cafe in 2015, which means he’s only been the owner for around a year at the time of the visit from Jon Taffer and company.

-The bar has had a successful history with visitors from the rat pack in the fifties and mobsters during the eighties.
+However, the bar has a long and successful history, with visitors from the rat pack in the fifties and mobsters during the eighties.

 Frank Cullota, a former mob associate, confirms the mob’s dealings with the cafe.